Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 In order to use these, ensure you have registered a function in `public/register-functions.js` and that the value in `data-success-callback`, `data-error-callback` or `data-parameter-factory` on your flow trigger HTML control matches a function name in the registry.
 Asyncronous functions in the registry work as well!

-Technically you can register a function anywhere after `initFunctionRegistery()` is called in the `bxi-davinci.js` file, however we recommend they are added to the `public/register-functions.js` file so they are in a centralized location and are easy to port over to a new remix if we release new features you'd like to have.
+Technically you can register a function anywhere after `initFunctionRegistery()` is called in the `bxi-davinci.js` file, however we recommend they are added to the `public/register-functions.js` file so they are in a centralized location and are easy to merge in with changes if we release new features you'd like to have.

 To register a function you must provide the function with a name, you can do that using a string value and an anonymous function, or just passing a named function